 Four arrested on drug charges after police raid home

 Sep.
-1—Glynn County Police raided a home in the 1800 block of Fourth Street early Wednesday morning, arresting four alleged drug dealers who are accused of peddling methamphetamine, crack cocaine and the powerful narcotics oxycodone and fentanyl, according to a statement from the police department.
+2—Glynn County police raided a home in the 1800 block of Fourth Street early Wednesday morning, arresting four alleged drug dealers who are accused of peddling methamphetamine, crack cocaine and the powerful narcotics Oxycodone and Fentanyl, according to a statement from the police department.

 The CID investigators were backed up by the department's special response, hostage negotiations, major crime scene and traffic enforcement units, as well as crime scene technicians, patrol officers and county fire-rescue personnel, police said.